 From Carnalea the line turns inland from Belfast Lough for the final run into the holiday resort of Bangor, through Bangor West Station serving the suburban estates.

 Bangor, like Portrush on the Belfast-Londonderry route, is one of Northern Ireland’s seaside gems, with a harbour and a large marina, many shops and first-class restaurants.
-It was once a mecca for holiday-makers from all over Ireland as well as England and Scotland and though people now take cheap flights to more exotic parts the town still retains its magic.
+It was once a mecca for holiday-makers from all over Ireland as well as England and Scotland and, though people now take cheap flights to more exotic parts, the town still retains its seaside magic.
+Pickie Fun Park is a local institution and fantastic outdoor family playpark and cafe, with pedalo swans, miniature railway and crazy golf among the action-packed offerings.
+Find it at the end of the town's pretty pedestrianised promenade.

 The modern station is part of an extensive rail and bus system and offers a shop and a friendly café.
 Bangor is the gateway for such nearby small towns as Donaghadee and Groomsport, both well worth a visit.
-Outside the station, to the right, is Castle Park and it is short walk down the main street to the seafront and the award-winning Bangor Marina, one of the largest in Ireland, built in 1989.
+Outside the station, to the right, is Castle Park with its excellent small museum and a walled garden, and it is short walk down the main street to the seafront and the award-winning Bangor Marina, one of the largest in Ireland, built in 1989.

-Directly across the road is is the 17th century Tower House, now housing the town’s Tourist Information Centre.
-There is a small craft shop and a wide collection of tourist booklets on the area.
-Bangor also has one of Ireland’s most impressive town parks.
-Ward Park has a great collection of waterfowl.
+Directly across the road is is the 17th century Tower House, now housing the town’s Visitor Information Centre.
+Bangor also has one of Ireland’s most impressive town parks, Ward Park, with its great collection of waterfowl.

 Bangor Castle, completed in 1852, is an imposing Elizabethan-Jacobean mansion and is where North Down Borough Council now sits.
 It is also home to North Down Museum, an exhibition space telling the story of the town and surrounding area and featuring a nice cafe.